sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1300 - document-range.md

 Extracting images
 ----

-Document Range is the sole method that supports images.
+Document Range is the sole method that supports extracting non-text images, for example, photos of buildings embedded in an inspection report.
 Sensible returns the image region coordinates rather than the actual encoded bytes of images.
 If you want to extract the images themselves, you can use a PDF library in your chosen programming language to follow these general steps:

 - Render the page containing the image to a bitmap.
 Page numbers are zero-indexed in the Sensible output.
 - Convert Sensible's coordinates for the image region to pixel per inch (PPI) coordinates.
 Sensible's region coordinates follow these conventions: